Frequently Asked Questions

 How old does my dog need to be to start agility?

-Dogs can start Agility Foundations as young as four months old, but cannot progress to Beginners classes until they are at least 12 months old.
+Dogs can start Agility Foundations as young as six months old, but cannot progress to Beginners classes until they are at least 12 months old.
 Dogs cannot commence jumping until they are 12 months old, and weave poles should not be taught before 18 months old.
 Dogs cannot compete until they are over 18 months old.

 What training methods does BAD use?